-Hillforts were first constructed during the Bronze Age, but most were built during the Iron Age (which extended into Viking times), and those that did not become medieval castles (such as Stirling Castle and Edinburgh Castle) were abandoned by the 11th century.
+Hillforts were first constructed during the Bronze Age beginning c.1000 BC, but most were built during the Iron Age from c.800-100 BC.
+Many seem to have actually been abandoned by c.100 BC, but a new phase of hilllfort building began in the post-Roman period beginning c.400 AD.
+Some of them eventually become medieval castles (such as Stirling Castle and Edinburgh Castle), but most were abandoned by 1000 AD.
 They remind us that at the dawn of history in Europe, it was a dangerous time to be alive, as communities felt the need to protect themselves by fortifying themselves on sometimes very high hills.
 This is not to say that all hillforts were necessarily defensive, some (such as the Brown Caterthun in Angus) have been noted as having such poor defences that they must have been used for ritual rather than military use.
 But the fact remains that most were built in positions where their builders could survey the landscape, either over their own territory, or into that of neighboring tribes.

 Brown Caterthun in the foreground, White Caterthun (with much more substantial stone wall remains) in the background, Angus